BIWhitfield/react-tetris/README.md

 * ~~Add ability to pause √
 * Add high score table
 * Add serverless backend to keep track of high scores
+* Add web browser only message on mobile

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).